We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Apple cider vinegar could help improve acid reflux in people not taking medications and with minimal risk.
+Apple cider vinegar might improve acid reflux in people not taking medications and with minimal risk.
 But although there’s a lot of anecdotal evidence, there’s very limited research.

 More research is needed to determine whether apple cider vinegar is a consistent and reputable way to treat acid reflux.

-You may try using apple cider vinegar to relieve acid reflux symptoms, but there’s no guarantee it will work.
-It’s thought that this home remedy helps balance your stomach pH by neutralizing stomach acid.
+You may try using apple cider vinegar to relieve acid reflux symptoms, but there’s no guarantee it’ll work.
+It’s thought this home remedy helps balance your stomach pH by neutralizing stomach acid.

 It’s generally accepted as safe to consume a small amount of apple cider vinegar.
-It should be diluted with water.
+Dilute it with water.
 This should relieve any burning sensation caused by the acid in the vinegar.

-It can also prevent the acid from damaging the enamel on your teeth.
-To avoid this, you should drink it through a straw, if possible.
+Diluting it may also help prevent the acid from damaging the enamel on your teeth.
+To further avoid this, drink it through a straw, if possible.

 Many people find the taste of apple cider vinegar to be sharp or sour.
 You may consider adding honey to the solution to taste.

 Some people may experience side effects after consuming apple cider vinegar.
-This includes:
+They can include: